 controls attribute on the

 audio element).
-This practice ensures
+This practice

-audio element allows child content for fallback purposes, such content is not
+audio element allows child content for fallback purposes, such content is

-audio element is not supported by the user agent (e.g., EPUB 2 user agents).
+audio element (e.g., in EPUB 2 user